LuisSilva7/fleetTrack-project/README.md

 FleetTrack is designed to streamline the management of vehicle routes, tracking, maintenance, and driver assignments.
 By providing real-time insights, efficient management tools, and data-driven features, FleetTrack empowers fleet managers to optimize their operations and reduce costs.

-# Why?
-(Motivation / Problem to Solve)

-FleetTrack addresses the complexity of fleet management by offering an integrated solution for route optimization, real-time tracking, and proactive maintenance scheduling.
-This ensures reduced downtime, improved resource allocation, and better overall fleet performance.

 ## Features

 - **Real-Time Vehicle Tracking**: Provides live location updates for all vehicles, ensuring managers have complete visibility of their fleet.